shedrachIkenna/Data-Analysis-Projects/Glassdoor_Data_Science_Jobs_Analysis/README.md

 Additionally, I utilized Tableau for data visualization.
 Tableau offers a robust platform to create visually appealing and interactive visualizations that help uncover patterns, trends, and key insights from the data.
 The visualizations provide a clear and intuitive representation of the analysis findings.

+## Project Goals
+The primary goal of this repository is to explore and analyze the Glassdoor data science jobs dataset to gain insights into the industry.
+Through data analysis and visualization techniques, we aim to answer various questions such as:

+- What are the most common job titles in the data science field?
+- What are the average salaries of different data science job roles?
+- What are the most in-demand skills for data science jobs?
+- What are most sought after level of education required?

 ## Data Exploration

 The data exploration phase involved examining the dataset to understand its structure, contents, and any potential issues or inconsistencies.
 I used Excel to perform initial data exploration tasks, such as: